Rules for Video Gaming

 1650055438388-1650055438388.png

-DisclaimerThis material is for educational purposes only.
+Disclaimer: This material is for educational purposes only.
 You, the reader, assume full responsibility for how you choose to use it.
-It is not intended to provide medical advice, diagnosis or treatment, nor does it replace the advice or counsel of a doctor or health care professional.
-Reference to a specific commercial product or service does not imply endorsement or recommendation of that product or service by CPCMG.
+It is not intended to provide medical advice, diagnosis, or treatment, nor does it replace the advice or counsel of a doctor or health care professional.
+Reference to a specific commercial product, service, or external web site does not imply endorsement or recommendation of that product, service, or external web site content by CPCMG.
+We attempt to keep lists of resources and referrals as up to date as possible; however, this information is constantly changing.
+Please check with the service provider and your insurance company to verify coverage.

 When played in moderation, video games can provide a fun way to take a break from school work and other stressors.
 They can expand a child’s imagination, provide an opportunity to work together with others, and sharpen problem solving skills.
 However, care should be taken to monitor their gaming activity to ensure that it remains fun, not obsessive.